Creation Between Two Surfaces

 Creation Between Two Surfaces (آفرینش بین دو سطح) is the second feature film by Iranian independent filmmaker Hossein Rajabian.
-It was written and directed by Rajabian using digital cinema technology, as was his first film "The Upside-down Triangle", but this one is in color.
-The film was produced after his probation in 2019, when he was in an artistic ban.
+It was written and directed by Rajabian, using digital cinema technology, as was his first film The Upside-down Triangle, but this one is in color.
+The film, released in 2020, was produced after his probation in 2019, when he was in an artistic ban.
 This film was banned by Iranian government and has not been screened anywhere.

 Synopsis

 A man is tormented by the knowledge that he carries a gene that will make him go mad and end up in a mental hospital, like his father.
 With his wife, he enlists in a state-run psychological experiment that is threatening and manipulative.
 Lies, fear and repression control their lives until they decide to fight for their freedom.

 Censorship

-After his sentence for making "The Upside-down Triangle", Rabjabian did not requested a license from any government entity for making or distributing films.
+After his sentence for making The Upside-down Triangle, Rabjabian did not request a license from any government entity for making or distributing films.